ElenkaSan/Real-Time-Task/README.md

 npm start
 ```

-YOu should see after everything is running on shell
+You should see once everything is running in the shell
 <img width="927" alt="Screenshot 2025-01-27 at 1 26 45 AM" src="https://github.com/user-attachments/assets/bed565f3-5e19-4cc3-b290-7e4cbbcb0b9a" />